Memphis 31, South Florida 20

 Following a short punt and 12-yard return, Memphistook possession at the South Florida 27-yard line on its second drive of thethird quarter and scored 28 seconds later on an 11-yard pass from Lynch toHayes.
 The Bulls reached the Tigers’ 4-yard-line on the ensuing drive, butMemphis’ Donald Pennington pounced on a botched handoff on a third-downend-around play, leading to a 67-yard drive and a 35-yard Jake Elliott fieldgoal which capped the Tigers’ scoring.

 South Florida grabbed the early lead with Klosskicking a 21-yard field goal on its first drive, but Memphis answered withLynch scoring runs on back-to-back possessions to give the hosts a 14-3 lead.
-Afterthe teams traded TDs – a 75-yard Mack run and a 42-yard pass from Lynch to Frazier– on the ensuing two possessions, Kloss capped a 17-play, 76-yard Bulls’ marchwith a 35-yard field goal at the 1:17 mark of the second quarter to cut theTigers’ lead to 21-13 at the half.
+Afterthe teams traded TDs – a 75-yard Mack run and a 42-yard pass from Lynch to Frazier– on the ensuing two possessions, Kloss capped a 17-play, 76-yard Bulls’ marchwith a 35-yard field goal with 1:17 left in the second quarter to cut theTigers’ lead to 21-13 at the half.

 GAME NOTEBOOK: Memphis has reached eight wins foronly the fifth time in the last 50 years. … Lynch has accounted for 24 TDsthis season (14 passing and 10 rushing). … Mack now has rushed for 1,009 yards thisyear – the fourth 1,000-yard rushing season in the program’s history.